The Handbook of Indiana Off-Road Vehicle Laws and Safe Operating Procedures for ATVs and Snowmobiles

 Above all, remember these facts:

-Operating an ATV on paved surfaces can be hazardous because of handling issues.
+Operating an ORV on paved surfaces can be hazardous because of handling issues.

-Riding on paved roads is a leading cause of ATV-related fatalities.
+Riding on paved roads is a leading cause of ORV-related fatalities.

 Only carry a passenger if your machine is designed by the manufacturer to carry another person; most are not.